nesjett/simplest-http-sockets/README.md

 # Very simple HTTP server & client
 This project is intended as an example for those who want to learn how HTTP protocol works in both, client and server software, from the very basics to a more advanced handling.
+---
+**AUTHOR WEBSITE**

+You can find more about the author, this and other of his projects at [Nestor Sabater's Portfolio](https://nsabater.com/a-simple-http-server-client-for-begginers)

+---

 It's developed in C, keeping in mind the readability as priority.